Telecominfraproject/wlan-cloud-owprov/README.md

 defined using an OpenAPI definition and uses the ucentral communication protocol to interact with Access Points.
 To use the OWPROV, you either need to [build it](#building) or use the [Docker version](#docker).

+## OpenAPI
+You may get static page with OpenAPI docs generated from the definition on [GitHub Page](https://telecominfraproject.github.io/wlan-cloud-owprov/).
+Also, you may use [Swagger UI](https://petstore.swagger.io/#/) with OpenAPI definition file raw link (i.e. [latest version file](https://raw.githubusercontent.com/Telecominfraproject/wlan-cloud-owprov/main/openapi/owprov.yaml)) to get interactive docs page.

 ## Building
 To build the microservice from source, please follow the instructions in [here](./BUILDING.md)